 - A. Date: Mosaic authorship of Genesis places the writing during his lifetime (1525-1405 BC).
-It was almost certainly penned in his final forty years during the wilderness wanderings with the other books of the Pentateuch that could not have been composed earlier. - B. Recipients: Moses died before Israel entered the Promised Land so the original readers comprised the Jews in the wilderness with him. - C. Occasion: Since Moses knew that he would be passing on while the nation of Israel continued for generations, he wisely (and under the direction of the Spirit) put down in writing the history of the birth of the Jewish nation.
-The purpose Moses wrote it was to trace the lineage of Israel in a narrowing process from Adam, especially as the race deteriorated and accumulated cursings until the promise of blessing began with Abraham and the Jewish nation (12:1-3).
+It was almost certainly penned in his final forty years during the wilderness wanderings with the other books of the Pentateuch that could not have been composed earlier. - B. Recipients: Moses died before Israel entered the Promised Land, so the original readers comprised the Jews in the wilderness with him. - C. Occasion: Since Moses knew that he would be passing on and the nation of Israel would continue for generations, he wisely (and under the direction of the Spirit) wrote the history of the birth of the Jewish nation.
+Moses wrote it to trace the lineage of Israel in a narrowing process from Adam, especially as the race deteriorated and accumulated cursings until the promise of blessing began with Abraham and the Jewish nation (12:1-3).